baharev/sdopt-tearing/docs/index.rst

 7. Classic tearing (as in the Modelica tools)
 ---------------------------------------------

-The (undirected) bipartiate graph repersentation of the system of equations is first oriented (made directed) with matching.
+The (undirected) bipartite graph representation of the system of equations is first oriented (made directed) with matching.
 Then the strongly connected components (SCC) of this directed graph are identified.
-This way of identifying the SCCs is also referred to as block lower triangular decompositon (BLT decomposition) or Dulmage-Mendelsohn decompostion.
+This way of identifying the SCCs is also referred to as block lower triangular decomposition (BLT decomposition) or Dulmage-Mendelsohn decomposition.

 **After the BLT decomposition, some of the edges are torn within each SCC to make the directed graph acyclic.** Greedy heuristics, for example variants of Cellier's heuristic, are used to identify a tear set with small cardinality.
 The elimination order is obtained by topological sorting.

-The plot below was obtained with this conventional way of tearing.
+The plot below was obtained with this conventional way of tearing, the corresponding matrix shown in spiked form.
 The blue lines partition the matrix along the SCCs.
 For our running example, the BLT decomposition gives a large block, much bigger than those obtained by partitioning along the equipment boundaries, see at the :ref:`natural block structure <natural-block-structure>`.
-This is not suprising as the example is a distillation column.
+This is not surprising as the example is a distillation column.
 This difference between the two partitioning is even more pronounced for realistic columns that are much longer then the one used in this demo.

 .. image:: ./pics/ClassicTearing.png
    :alt: Classic tearing.